FintanMi/chatterbox-api/README.md

 * Django - Main framework used for application creation
 * Django REST Framework - Used for creating the API
+* React - Main framework used for creating the user interface
+* Node - Package manager used to install dependencies
 * Heroku - Used for hosting the application
 * Git - Used for version control
 * Github - Repository for storing code base and docs